SciLifeLab/gapest/README.md

 GapEst
 ======

-Reference implementation of the scaffolding gap size estimation algorithm by Kristoffer Sahlin
+Reference implementation of the scaffolding gap size estimation algorithm by Kristoffer Sahlin.